Pet Insurance Claims Process

 Dispute resolution options

-• Internal appeals: Contact your insurer's claims department for a formal review of the denial.
-Provide additional documentation or medical records such as detailed veterinary notes or specialist second opinions.
-Internal appeals are usually completed within 30 to 60 days, and companies may reverse their original decision when new evidence shows coverage applies.
+• Internal appeals: Contact your insurer's claims department for a formal review.
+Submit additional documentation like detailed veterinary notes or specialist second opinions.
+Insurers complete internal appeals within 30 to 60 days and may reverse decisions when new evidence shows coverage applies.

-• External appeals: If your internal appeal fails, file a complaint with your state's insurance department for independent review.
-Many states offer free mediation services or formal complaint processes that investigate claim handling practices.
+• External appeals: File a complaint with your state's insurance department for independent review if your internal appeal fails.
+Many states offer free mediation services or formal complaint processes.

 Pet Insurance Claims: Bottom Line